ganeshaditya1/interview_prep/README.md

 # Coding interview preparation
 ## Build & running instructions.

 I intentionally kept the build/running steps simple.
-I don't want to have to deal with cmake or make errors when I want to quickly revise something in this repo by reimplementing some of the code in this repo.
-It's also for this reason, I did not use ctest for the test cases.
+The primary focus of this repo is to help me quickly revise the fundamental algorithms.
+As a part of my interview preparation I am going to clone this repo and re-implement some of the algorithms or experiment with their implementation to make sure I understand the underlaying concepts thoroughly.
+I also want to be able to do this quickly.
+Because of this I felt that using cmake/meson/make/ctest would add unnecessary complexity.
+If I am troubleshooting my implementation that I don't want to be in a position where I have to guess if my changes are breaking because of the build system/ctest or if my changes are genuinely broken.

 The want the primary focus of this repository to be on highlight DS&A concepts.
 Not C++ best practises or build tricks.